COVID-19 INFORMATION AND RESOURCES

 The basics about COVID-19 (novel coronavirus), how it spreads, how to protect yourself, symptoms, testing, and situation updates are all found in a comprehensive COVID-19 website provided by the Centers for Disease Control.
 Click here COVID-19 FAQs for the FAQ section of the Centers for Disease Control’s website.

 The World Health Organization has also developed a short video – WHO: Coronavirus Q&A – providing detailed information about COVID-19.

 According to the CDC, symptoms of COVID-19 include fever, coughing, and shortness of breath.

 The CDC also provides helpful information on Keeping Workplaces, Homes, Schools or Commercial Establishments Safe from COVID-19.

-What should I do if I think I have COVID-19 symptoms?
+What should I do if I have COVID-19 symptoms?

 According to CDC guidance, if you think you have been exposed to COVID-19 and develop a fever and symptoms of respiratory illness, such as a fever, cough, or difficulty breathing, call your doctor.

-If you are a student, call Student Health Services (SHS) at 843-349-6543 for guidance or your primary health care provider immediately.
+If you are a student, and you have COVID-19 symptoms, make an appointment with Student Health Services (SHS) by calling 843-349-6543 or visit the Student Health Services webpage, or contact your primary health care provider immediately.
 Tell your health care provider that you may have been exposed to COVID-19.
 This will help SHS or your primary health care provider’s office take steps to keep other people from getting infected or exposed.